 This technology is not currently available in the app store.
 It is only available to purchase through us here at Integrity Search/Integrity Commerce®.

-Due to the complex nature of this technology and to safeguard its use, this technology can only be installed by Integrity Search who will be responsible for its management and upgrades on an ongoing basis for a small monthly fee.
+Due to the complex nature of this technology and to safeguard its use, this technology can only be installed by Integrity Search who will be responsible for its management and upgrades on an ongoing basis free of charge.

 If you would like to discuss upgrading your current Shopify theme and supercharging your SEO performance and revenue, then please get in touch for a free quote.